neil-rti/ros2-interop-demos/README.md

 # ros2-interop-demos
 Demonstration DDS apps that interoperate with ROS 2.
 ROS 2 runs primarily on DDS, which means that all ROS 2 applications are DDS applications; DDS and ROS 2 applications can be freely intermixed.
+These examples show how a native/non-ROS2 DDS application can interoperate with ROS2-on-DDS through 3 of its 4 primary patterns:
+ * Messages (*.msg files), a one-way pub-->sub sending of a data topic.
+ * Services (*.srv files), a request/reply pattern that sends a topic and expects a response on a paired topic.
+ * Actions (*.action files), a request/reply pattern that also provides a 'feedback' topic to monitor progress.

+Note that 'parameter' topics are not yet covered in these examples.
+These examples interoperate with two of the most popular ROS2 applications: RViz, and TurtleSim.

 ## Building the examples: